Mosiddiq1/Walmart-sales-project/README.md

 First open the Walmart unclean.ipynb file showcasing  my ability to unclean data from the original dataset which was from kaggle.
 If you wish to open it as a CSV file then open the UnCleanWalmartData.csv file
 Once read through this you can open the next file which is show casing my ability to clean data

-open the file called WAlmart Data set new.ipynb to see jupyternote book.
+Open the file called WAlmart Data set new.ipynb to see jupyternote book.
 To access the csv version select CLEANED_DATASET_PYTHON.CSV

-CURRENTLY IN PROGRESS OF COMPLETING GRAPHS.....
+Have completed this Project.